 Each year OAGCT provides a number of awards and scholarships.
 The awards and scholarships are listed below with links to the application.
-All scholarship applications with the exception of the Go Foundation and the Beverly Riggs Scholarship must be postmarked or emailed no later than midnight April 21, 2017.
+All scholarship applications with the exception of the Go Foundation and the Beverly Riggs Scholarship must be emailed no later than midnight January 19, 2018.

 - The Beverly Riggs Camp Scholarship pays up to $500 toward summer camp attendance for Oklahoma students who are identified as gifted.
 The camp must be in the gifted areas of academic, artistic enrichment, leadership, and/or acceleration.
-Thank you for your application submissions for the Beverly Riggs Camp Scholarship.
+Applications must be postmarked or emailed by midnight April 13, 2018.

 - The OAGCT Cheryl Kennedy Award is a $500 grant awarded to educators for financing a research project, or training in gifted and talented education, such as Confratute or NAGC.